espressif/esp-idf/docs/en/api-reference/bluetooth/nimble/index.rst

 Threading Model
 ===============

 The NimBLE host can run inside the application thread or can have its own independent thread.
 This flexibility is inherently provided by NimBLE design.
 By default, a thread is spawned by the porting function ``nimble_port_freertos_init``.
 This behavior can be changed by overriding the same function.
-For BLE Mesh, additional thread (advertising thread) is used which keeps on feeding advertisement events to the main thread.
+For Bluetooth Low Energy Mesh, additional thread (advertising thread) is used which keeps on feeding advertisement events to the main thread.

 Programming Sequence
 ====================